• Documenting 13,000+ Years in Sakonnet through Community Engaged Archaeology

 Online Only

 As we begin two years of research into the history of the Sakonnet people, what do we know so far?
-Scholars, including local historians, have written about the Sakonnets for generations.
-New research often builds on their work, but sometimes challenges it.
-Join LCHS Executive Director Marjory O'Toole for a presentation on the history of […]
+Scholars, including local historians, have written about the Sakonnets for […]

 Free